Ishank-dubey/JS_Snippets/README.md

 ##### Clone.js - To clone a Javascript JSON Object that creates a clone for any level of nested JSON objects.
 ##### flatArray.js - To have Javascript Array of Arrays as a single array that has the nested array elements as the array elements.
+##### digitsCombinationsOfGivenInteger.js - To find all the unique combinations of a given integer - half brute force